AI-Hypercomputer/ml-goodput-measurement/README.md

 ## Overview

- ML Goodput Measurement is a library intended to be used with Cloud TPU to log the necessary information and query a job's Goodput and Badput Breakdown.
+ ML Goodput Measurement is a library intended to be used with Cloud accelerators to log necessary information and query a job's Goodput and Badput Breakdown.
 It can be pip installed to import its modules, and retrieve information about a training job's overall productive Goodput and sources of Badput.
 The package exposes API interfaces to log useful information from the user application and query Goodput for the job run, gain insight into the productivity of ML workloads and utilization of compute resources.

  The package also exposes Goodput Monitoring APIs which allow asynchronous query and export of the job's Goodput to Tensorboard with configurable upload interval.